openbmc/phosphor-pid-control/README.md

 The main thread will manage the other threads, and process the initial configuration files.
 It will also register a dbus handler for the OEM message.

-### Enabling Logging
+### Enabling Logging & Tuning

-By default, swampd won't log tuning information.
-To enable this pass "-t" on the command line with a pareter of the path to write the log file.
+By default, swampd won't log information.
+To enable logging pass "-l" on the command line with a parameter that is the folder into which to write the logs.

+The log files will be named {folderpath}/zone_{zoneid}.log

+To enable tuning, pass "-t" on the command line.

 ## Project Information